The Complete, Digestible Guide to Google Ads Budgets

 Once answered, you’ll be ready to dive into campaign types, optimization, and eventually, expansion.
 With that in mind, let’s jump into those questions.

 How does Google Ads fit into my current marketing strategy?

 If your business is a staple of the local community or has a well-established online presence (you’re a thought leader driving organic traffic to your site with great SEO and even better content), there’s a good chance leads will show up at your doorstep ready to buy.
 Conversely, a fledgling business with its finger on the pulse of its target audience can achieve something similar through a rabid social following.
 Other than time and the salaries of whomever spearheads these efforts, this organic traffic is “free.”

 Consider also the other marketing channels you employ in an effort to grow your business.
 Billboards.
 Ephemera.
 Purchased leads.
 Radio spots.
 Bench ads.
 Commercials.
 Events.
 Branded urinal cakes?

-List out each marketing channel you use and riddle me this: Is the goal of your AdWords account to support existing efforts (to give people a way to use the giveaway code) or supplant them?
+List out each marketing channel you use and riddle me this: Is the goal of your Google Ads account to support existing efforts (to give people a way to use the giveaway code) or supplant them?

 What (and where) are my competitors spending?

 Google your company’s name.
 Go ahead, I’ll wait.
 Now, what do you see at the top of the SERP?